NelsonPython/Connect_IoT_Device_to_I3/README.md

 ### How the I3 Data Marketplace works

 The Data Marketplace is like an online store selling "topics".
 Topics are data products.
-Two valuable topics are "parking spaces" and "air quality".
+Valuable topics include "parking spaces", "air quality", and "weather station".
 Suppose you want to go to an event.
 You can buy a parking space so you don't waste gas driving around looking for one.
-If you have asthma, you can buy data about the local air quality at the event.
+If you have asthma, you can buy data about the air quality.
+You can also get the local weather report.

 Sellers use IoT devices to gather data about topics.
 A seller is also called a data broker.
-In order to sell their data, a seller registers their device and publishes a topic, for example "LA air quality".
+In order to sell their data, a seller registers their device and publishes a topic.
 A buyor pays a fee to subscribe to it.

 ### Connecting the IoT device